wangyuxiang0829/My-Perspective-on-Git/My Perspective on Git.md

 * A reference named `remote/origin/HEAD` is a symbolic reference meaning that it is a reference that points to another reference, and this **specifies the default remote tracking branch**

-* You can use `<remote>` name instead of the whole tracking branch name in git command
+* You can use `<remotename>` name instead of the whole tracking branch name in git command and in this case you will use the default remote tracking branch

 ```
-An example:
+# An example:
-git branch --all
+$ git branch --all
 * master # checked out
   remotes/origin/HEAD -> origin/master # the default remote tracking branch
   remotes/origin/master
-git  log origin/master --oneline # see the commits of our master tracking branch
+$ git log origin/master --oneline # see the commits of our master tracking branch
-git log origin --oneline # the same as before because we have default tracking branch
+$ git log origin --oneline # the same as before because we have default tracking branch
 ```

 * Change the default remote tracking branch with `git remote set-head <remotename> <branch>`